Master Program in Accounting, Valuation & Financial Management

-The MSc in Accounting and Financial Management is designed to prepare students for careers such as financial analyst, business controller, chief financial officer (CFO), investment banker, consultant and auditor.
+The MSc program in Accounting, Valuation & Financial Management is designed to prepare students for careers such as Chief Financial Officer (CFO), management consultant, investment banker, business controller, financial analyst or auditor.

-As a graduate from our program you will have a deep understanding of how financial and non-financial controls can be integrated and used for steering purposes in multinational companies, how large companies report to external share- and stakeholders and how those evaluate the financial and non-financial performance of companies in for example valuation settings.
-For the 2017 intake, we have redesigned the program to be even more competitive and attractive to students and employers.
+As a graduate from the program, you will have a deep understanding of how financial and non-financial controls can be integrated and used for managing multinational companies from various industries, how large companies report to external share- and stakeholders and how those evaluate the financial and non-financial performance of companies in for example valuation settings.
+For the 2018 intake, we have redesigned the program to be even more competitive and attractive to students and employers.

 Key topics include financial reporting principles, business control, capital budgeting, financial analysis and corporate valuation.
 In all our courses we take an analytical and international perspective.
 For example, in the financial reporting core courses we focus on the main concepts and principles that lie behind most international accounting standards such as IFRS.
 Consequently, the insights you get in the program remain valuable also when concrete financial standards change.
 We see accounting as a language you need to understand in order to properly analyze and understand a business corporation.